 Now a text that I did not refer to on Sunday is John 17:26.
 What a promise this is!
 Jesus, you know, is praying for his disciples and all who would believe on him through their word (John 17:20).
 He concludes his prayer with the highest petition of all: “Father, I have made known to them your name and I will make it known, that the love with which you loved me might be in them and I in them.”

 And what a love that is!
 There is no greater love in all the universe than the love flowing between the Father and the Son in the holy Trinity.
-No love is more powerful, more intense, more continuous, more pure, more full of delight in the beloved, than the love God the Father has for the Son.
+No love is more powerful, more intense, more continuous, more pure, more full of delight in the Beloved than the love God the Father has for the Son.
 It is an energy of joy that makes atom bombs look like firecrackers.
-O how the Father delights in the Son!
-O how precious the Son is to the Father!
-“This is my beloved Son in whom I am well pleased,” God said at Jesus’ baptism.
-“This is my beloved Son, listen to him,” God said at the transfiguration.
+O, how the Father delights in the Son!
+O, how precious the Son is to the Father!
+“This is my beloved Son in whom I am well pleased,” God said at Jesus’s baptism (Matthew 3:17).
+“This is my beloved Son, listen to him,” God said at the transfiguration (Matthew 17:5).

 How then ought we to love Jesus!
 If you are born of God, see Jesus with the eyes of God.
 “To you who believe he is precious.”